gabriwl165/python-web-framework/README.md

         )
 ```

-Since now our `mapping` it's a list, not a dict anymore, the follow code will not work anymore:
+Since our `mapping` is now a list, not a dictionary, the following code will no longer work:
 ```python
     for url, pattern in self.mapping.items():
                 match = re.match(url, request.url)